RapidataAI/rapidata-python-sdk/docs/improve_order_quality.md

 # Improve Response Quality

 This guide builds on the [Quickstart](/quickstart/) and focuses on improving the quality of responses received for your orders.
 By creating a **Validation Set**, you can provide clear guidance to labelers, helping them better understand your expectations.
-While using a validation set is optional, it significantly enhances response accuracy and consistency, especially for more complex or unintuitve tasks.
+While using a validation set is optional, it significantly enhances response accuracy and consistency, especially for more complex or unintuitive tasks.

 ### Why Use a Validation Set?

 A validation set is a collection of tasks with known answers.
 It provides labelers with examples of how you want your data annotated, offering immediate feedback to align their work with your requirements.

-### How does it work?
+### How Does it Work?

-The validation task has a known truth and will be shown infront of the actual labeling task.
+The validation task has a known truth and will be shown in front of the actual labeling task.
 Think of it as an interview question before the work starts.
 The labelers are only allowed to proceed to the actual task if they correctly solve one validation task.

 ## Example Validation Set